The top 7 hikes in California, United States

-If you are a hiking lover you gotta check this out.
-These are the 7 best hikes I have done in California, if you live around I suggest you to do all of them, if you are a tourist and don’t have much time you should check at least the numbers 6, 2 and 1.
+If you live there I suggest you to do all of them, if you are a tourist and don’t have much time you should check at least the numbers 6, 2 and 1.

-The good thing about this list is that some of these hikes are so easy that you can take your grandma or a baby with you.
+The good thing about this list is that some of them are so easy that you can take your grandma or a baby with you.

 Buzzard’s Roost Trail – Big Basin Redwoods State Park

 Big Basin is a great place for hikers, they have several trails from easy to strenuous ones.